cure-lab/SCINet/README.md

 ## Send us feedback!

-First of all, thank you all for your attention to this work!
+[comment]: <> (First of all, thank you all for your attention to this work!)

-Our library is open source for research purposes, and we would like to keep on improving it for a very long time!
-So please let us know if you:
+[comment]: <> (Our library is open source for research purposes, and we would like to keep on improving it for a very long time!
+So please let us know if you:)

-- Find/fix any bug or know how to improve any part of SCINet.
+[comment]: <> (- Find/fix any bug or know how to improve any part of SCINet.)

-- Want to add/show some cool functionalities/projects made on top of SCINet.
-We could add your project link to our Community-based Projects section later or  integrate it into the next version of SCINet!
+[comment]: <> (- Want to add/show some cool functionalities/projects made on top of SCINet.
+We could add your project link to our Community-based Projects section later or  integrate it into the next version of SCINet!)